A New Approach To Estimate The Collision Probability For Automotive Applications: Collision probability rate at boundary

 Note that the stochastic process $\xi$ representing the state of the colliding object needs to contain 2D relative position $(x\ y)^\top$ and 2D relative velocity $(\dot x\ \dot y)^\top$.
-In many ADAS applications the target vehicle dynamics is modeled directly in relative coordinates.
+In many ADAS applications the target vehicle dynamics for moving as well as stationary vehicles is modeled directly in relative coordinates.
 For state vectors that do not contain the 2D relative velocity but other quantities such as the velocity over ground (see e. g. \cite{Altendorfer09}), a probabilistic transformation to relative velocities must be performed first.

-Here, the relative state of the colliding object is modeled by a point distribution.
-In many ADAS applications the object state is indeed modeled by a single reference point and possibly additional attributes such as width and length.
-However, the described approach can be executed in parallel for distributions of points representative of the colliding vehicle's geometry (see for example \cite{schueler2012360}) as detailed in sec. \ref{sec_salient_point_entry_intensities} or for individual point distributions of a Gaussian mixture model.